NASA EONET layer

 LifeHubber Earth

-LifeHubber Earth keeps public-data layers in their own lanes.
-A USGS earthquake report, a NASA EONET source record, a HantaData public signal, and a NOAA aurora forecast each need their own source context.
+A USGS earthquake report, a NASA EONET record, a HantaData news signal, and a NOAA aurora forecast describe different things.
+Their separate maps and guides make those differences easier to see.

 Earth signals